 Migration steps

-1. Pull the Qodana Docker image matching your stack (qodana-jvm, qodana-js, etc.).
+Pull the Qodana Docker image matching your stack (qodana-jvm, qodana-js, qodana-python, etc.).

-2. Run a baseline scan locally to validate findings.
+Run a baseline scan locally against a representative repo and validate findings against IDE inspections.

-3. Wire into CI (GitHub Actions, GitLab CI, JetBrains Space).
+Wire Qodana into CI (GitHub Actions, GitLab CI, JetBrains Space).

-4. Migrate quality gates and decommission SonarQube once parity holds.
+Migrate Quality Gates and decommission SonarQube once parity holds for two review cycles.

-Not for: Qodana is the wrong fit for teams not using JetBrains IDEs; the inspection-IDE alignment value is lost without that.
+Not for: Skip Qodana for teams not using JetBrains IDEs; the inspection-IDE alignment value is the whole point.

 Paid plans from $8.00/mo